ericjwdchen/ericjwdchen.github.io/about.md

 Math equations are formatted with [MathJax][mj].

-The site's favicon is an homage to the brown [Zune 30][Zune 30], Microsoft's deeply flawed yet iconic iPod competitor, and my favorite electronic device.
+The site's favicon is an homage to the brown [Zune 30][Zune 30], Microsoft's deeply flawed yet iconic iPod competitor and my favorite electronic device.
 Mine was white, but brown makes a better logo.

 [jekyll]: https://jekyllrb.com
 [poole]: http://getpoole.com